-The School consistently promotes high standards of behaviour and is committed to ensuring that our whole-school approach meets the needs of all pupils in the school, including pupils with SEND, so that everyone can feel they belong in the school community.
+The School consistently promotes high standards of behaviour and is committed to providing the necessary support to ensure that all pupils can achieve and thrive both in and out of the classroom.
+The School ensures that our whole-school approach meets the needs of all pupils in the school, including pupils with SEND, so that everyone can feel they belong in the school community and high expectations are maintained for all pupils.
+The School believes that good behaviour cultures will create calm environments which will benefit pupils with SEND, enabling them to learn.